An education member’s guide to giving and receiving inheritance money early

 If you’re looking for guidance when it comes to giving or receiving inheritance money early (or at any time for that matter), educator-specific advice is just a click away.

-Since 1975, over 18,000 education members have turned to Educators Financial Group for unique financial solutions that offer a genuine understanding of their financial dreams and goals.
+Since 1975, thousands of education members have turned to Educators Financial Group for unique financial solutions that offer a genuine understanding of their financial dreams and goals.

 Have one of our financial specialists contact you today about your estate planning needs.